Debaice06/BSTest/Task2/Vagrant/README.md

 **Please check if vagrant command is working or not by running this command**
 > vagrant --version

-**After that Create vagrant file for Master and Two Nodes.
+**After that Create vagrant file for Master and Two worker Nodes.
 Please go to Master and then run below command:**
 > vagrant up

 **It takes time if Master is setup then node will take less time.
 After installing centOS, please run below command:**